 Some courses have a written and a practical examination (performance, oral, portfolio or production).
-The Authority sets, administers and marks these examinations.
+The Authority sets, administers and marks these examinations, with the exception of Interstate Languages courses.
 The markers are all qualified people who are unaware of your name or which school you attend.
 The Year 12 courses with ATAR course examinations are listed in Appendix A.